What I Like About Retirement

 5. I have time to devote to physical fitness.

 6. There is no commuting to work.

-With the exception of running my own English language teaching business in Taiwan 1973-1979, I always worked for public and private employers.
+Except for running my own English language teaching business in Taiwan from 1973-1979, I always worked for public and private employers.
 I usually worked Monday-Friday eight hours a day on a flexible schedule beginning work as early as 0530 and getting off as late as 1630.
-While in the Navy overseas, I had a lot of rotating shift work putting in evening and night time hours.
+While in the Navy overseas, I had a lot of rotating shift work putting in the evening and nighttime hours.

 When I worked for the federal government, I could not freely travel to foreign countries.
 Even when planning to visit Canada or Mexico, I had to fill out an unofficial travel request (UFT) and have it approved by my security organization.
 Unofficial foreign travel to Communist countries like China and Russia was always denied.

-While I taught English in Thailand, I could not schedule travel back to the U.S. during the school year.
+While I taught English in Thailand, I could not schedule travel back to the United States during the school year.
 For this reason, I missed out on my high school's 50th class reunion which was held in September of 2012.

-At the present, it is so nice being able to travel where and when I choose.
-Since being retired, I have been able to spend extended time with my sister in the United States during 2014 and 2016.
+At present, it is so great being able to travel where and when I choose.
+Since being retired, I have been able to spend extended time with my sister in the United States in 2014 and 2016.
 I have also been able to schedule short trips to Laos, Taiwan, and Hong Kong.

 Since I am no longer employed by the federal government, I have no restrictions on associations with foreign nationals.
 While working for the government, I had to report any close or continuing relationship with foreign nationals.
 If my security organization did not approve the associations, I had to end them immediately.

 While going through a divorce in 1990, I briefly rented a room in a private home.
 When I later learned that my landlady was a citizen of Nicaragua, I had to report this.
 The consequence was that I had to move out and find another place to rent.